CU STEM Education Programs

-Herbst Program for the Humanities: equips engineering students with the right tools to gain intelligent and relevant access to the great ongoing conversations of human existence.
-They offer small core classes (12-14) that are highly interactive and practical.
+Herbst Program for the Humanities equips engineering students with the right tools to gain intelligent and relevant access to the great ongoing conversations of human existence.
+They offer small core classes (12-14 students) that are highly interactive and practical.

-Integrated Teaching and Learning Program & Lab provides and hands on learning environment for introductory engineering courses.
+Integrated Teaching and Learning Program & Lab provides a hands-on learning environment for introductory engineering courses.
 In addition to the lab and all of its resources, the ITL program offers a K12 outreach program that utilizes GK12 funding.

 Integrative Design-based Reform-oriented Educational Approach for Motivating Students strives to engage students' interest in computer science through video game design.
 The ultimate goal is to encourage students to pursue careers in the field of information technology.

-K-12 Engineering Education Initiative: Programs that Make a Difference - These efforts link university-based education of undergraduate and graduate students to the K12 transformations in local schools by brining engineering to the schools.
+K-12 Engineering Education Initiative at the College of Engineering & Applied Sciences links university-based education of undergraduate and graduate students to the K12 transformations in local schools by brining engineering to the schools.
 These efforts include Engineering K12 materials and GK12 program to support graduate students.

-LASP Education and Outreach is a solar system science research institution where spacecraft and spacecraft instrumentation are built to support our research mission.
-The researchers explore planets and planetary bodies, the sun, space weather, and Earth's atmosphere and magnetic field.
-The Office of Communications and Outreach at LASP creates programming surrounding the research efforts.
-It serves K-12 teachers, undergraduate students, journalists, and the general public.
+LASP Education and Outreach serves K-12 teachers, undergraduate students, journalists, and the general public.
 The program creates and distributes curriculum based upon LASP's research efforts.
 The office's mission is to improve the quality of space science education at all learning levels.

 Mortenson Center in Engineering for Developing Communities presents a unique opportunity for educating a new generation of engineers who contribute to the relief of the problems faced by developing communities worldwide.
 The Center emphasizes an integrated and participatory nature of humanitarian development.

-National Center for Women & Information Technology is a coalition of more than 170 prominent corporations, academic institutions, government agencies, and non-profits working to increase women's participation in technology and computing.
+National Center for Women & Information Technology is non-profit community of more than 300 prominent corporations, academic institutions, government agencies, and non-profits working to increase women's participation in technology and computing.
 NCWIT helps organizations recruit, retain, and advance women from K-12 and higher education through industry and entrepreneurial careers by providing community, evidence, and action.

 The Saturday Physics Program offers talks by faculty in the Physics Department and associated units at CU-Boulder once a month during the academic year.
 The program was created for high school students and adults who are interested in the physical sciences.
-Each month, on a Saturday afternoon from 2:00-3:00 p.m. in the Duane Physics building on the CU-Boulder campus, lectures are presented free of charge on cutting edge research happening today right here on the CU-Boulder campus.
-Topics have included "Atom Computers," "Black Holes," "Lasers," and the "Subatomic Universe."
-The program creates an opportunity for high school students and community members to hear about the most current topics of research from faculty members actively involved in research.
-After the lecture finishes, there is always time for additional questions and clarification to deepen the understanding by the audience.
-The series provides an occasion for personal interaction with faculty, furthering an individual's connection to the university, as well as provides the faculty a chance to discuss their research with an interested audience.
+Lectures are presented free of charge and offer an opportunity for high school students and community members to hear about the most current topics of research from faculty members actively involved in research.

-Science Education Initiative Funded by Chancellor DiStefano and President Benson, the Science Education Initiative (SEI) at University of Colorado Boulder aims to engage and support faculty in applying a scholarly-approach to teaching, and ultimately, to achieve sustainable institutional change towards effective, evidence-based science education.
+Science Education Initiative aims to engage and support faculty in applying a scholarly approach to teaching, and ultimately, to achieve sustainable institutional change towards effective, evidence-based science education.
 The program funds departments to take a four-step, scientific approach to undergraduate education: 1) Establish what students should learn; 2) Scientifically measure what students are actually learning and thinking; 3) Use instructional approaches guided by research on learning and evidence of student thinking; and 4) Disseminate and adopt what works.
-Over the past 6 years, the SEI has funded 7 departments, including the departments of Geology, Integrative Physiology, Chemistry, MCD-Biology, Physics, Astrophysical and Planetary Sciences, and Ecology and Evolutionary Biology.
-Outcomes include substantial adoption and adaptation of research-based instructional practices by faculty across numerous courses that were previously taught in a traditional style, impacting over 10,000 student-courses per year.

 This is only a partial listing of the STEM education programs at CU Boulder